Summary:

 The rise of the "AI mix" metric.

 Teams are already adding AI mix to QBR dashboards: the percentage of sessions coming from non-human sources.
-Like mobile share a decade ago, AI mix will become a standard performance indicator: how automated, assistive, or agentic your traffic has become.
-Understanding this mix helps teams anticipate shifts in customer discovery and optimize accordingly.
+Like mobile share a decade ago, AI mix will become a standard performance indicator — a measure of how automated, assistive, or agentic your traffic has become.
+Understanding that mix helps teams anticipate shifts in customer discovery and optimize accordingly.

-Quantum Metric’s AI Detection (https://www.quantummetric.com/solutions/ai-detection) doesn’t just flag “bot traffic.”
-It differentiates between types of machine behavior using dozens of data points — including interaction speed, scroll patterns, referral domains, and engagement anomalies.
+Quantum Metric's AI Detection doesn't just flag "bot traffic."
+It differentiates between types of machine behavior using dozens of data points, including interaction speed, scroll patterns, referral domains, and engagement anomalies.

 With segmentation applied, digital teams can: